hibaa8/Summarizer/README.md

 ## **Usage**
 - **Browse Books**: Explore books displayed in a grid layout.
 - **Filter Books**: Use the sidebar filters to sort books by popular categories.
-- **Search Books**: Use the search bar to find books by title or author.
+- **Search Books**: Use the search bar to find books by title, author, categories, language, or other key words.
 - **View Detailed Summary**: Click on any book card to be directed to a seperate page that showcases book metadata and the LLM-generated summary.